focustense/StardewUI/Docs/reference/stardewui/framework/iviewengine.md

 The prefix for all asset names, e.g. `Mods/MyMod/Sprites`.
 This can be any value but the same prefix must be used in `@AssetName` view bindings.

 **`modDirectory`** &nbsp; [string](https://learn.microsoft.com/en-us/dotnet/api/system.string)
 The physical directory where the asset files are located, relative to the mod directory.
-Typically a path such as `assets/sprites`.
+Typically a path such as `assets/sprites` or `assets/ui/sprites`.

 -----